MiraCosta College: History

 In 2002, MiraCosta opened the doors to its new Child Development Center on the Oceanside Campus, which provides both academic instruction to students and child care services to student, staff, and community families.
 The curriculum is specifically designed to encourage early childhood learning.

 The Oceanside Campus opened a significantly larger library in 2003.

 In November 2005, MiraCosta, in partnership with Genentech and other local biotech firms opened the biotech facility, designated as a Center of Excellence in bioprocessing by the U.S. Department of Labor.
 Across the street from the biotechnology facility, a remodeled Horticulture Complex was dedicated in August 2007, housing a greenhouse, laboratories, and classrooms specifically designed to give students a "hands on" learning experience in the art and science of cultivating plants.

-MiraCosta has also invested in the arts, remodeling the theatre and creative arts buildings.
-In the beginning of 2007, the new theatre hosted its first show.
+MiraCosta has also invested in the arts, remodeling the theater and creative arts buildings.
+In the beginning of 2007, the new theater hosted its first show.
 In 2010, MiraCosta opened a new Concert Hall for music performances.

 In 2004, Tim Dong retired after serving ten years and Victoria Muñoz Richart took over as superintendent and president.
 Dr. Richart served just under three years, and after her departure in June 2007, MiraCosta had two interim superintendent/presidents, John Hendrickson and Susan Cota.
 In March 2009, MiraCosta welcomed new superintendent/president Francisco Rodriguez.

-A great deal of controversy occurred, regarding the former president Victoria Muñoz Richart, the instructor Alleen Texiera, and the board of trustees.
+Controversy erupted in 2007 regarding fraud over illegal sale of palm trees.
+Subsequent investigations, lawsuits and resignations involved former president Dr. Victoria Muñoz Richart, former horticultural department director and instructor Alleen Texiera, and the board of trustees.
 The college was then placed on warning by its accrediting agency, which was eventually reversed after administrative changes.
+After 10 years all lawsuits were settled which cumulatively cost the college a total of $5 million.

 In 2015, MiraCosta introduced a scholarship for transgender students.